What is Startup Denmark?

 What types of businesses are eligible?

-Startup Denmark is for innovative and scalable businesses with a clear growth potential.
-This means that businesses such as restaurants, retail shops and small import/export enterprises will generally be rejected before evaluation and thus not presented to the Startup Denmark expert panel.
+Businesses such as restaurants, retail shops and small import/export enterprises will generally be rejected before evaluation and thus not presented to the Startup Denmark expert panel.

 Does Startup Denmark provide financing?

 No. Startup Denmark only provides residence and work permits for accepted applicants.
 Entrepreneurs are themselves responsible for raising all required capital and must be able to sustain themselves financially.
-However, start-ups in Denmark are eligible to apply for a range of both public and private funding schemes.
+However, businesses in Denmark are eligible to apply for a range of both public and private funding schemes.
 We leave it to you to make use of the many opportunities.

 Who is behind the programme?